pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 The lead ball here, hollow and with a potential ignition hole, has been interpreted as a form of ‘stink pot’ (information at Truro Museum).
 This was a type of grenade; larger grenades are also among the *‘Wreck and Rescue’* models.
 The ‘pots’ were filled with sulphur, gunpowder and small projectiles, to make a suffocating stink besides bombarding and burning enemy ships.

 The ball contains silt, which may have traces of chemicals from the time of its use.
 As with archaeological excavations on land, analysis of finds is needed to discover their meanings as fully as possible.
-This can include studying maker’s marks, signs of wear, and residues of contents, as well detail of their context in a wreck.
+This can include studying maker’s marks, signs of wear, and residues of contents, as well as detail of their context in a wreck.

 The *St Anthony* carried cannon to protect her cargo; as shown by historian John Chynoweth, this was estimated at the time as worth £18,880, around ten times the annual income of a wealthy peer, so it equates to millions of pounds today.